 2. Ziplining and the Flight of the Gibbon

-Thailand’s mountainous regions, such as the rainforests of Chiang Mai are ideal for single-person zip lining.
-The most popular package is the Flight of the Gibbon and it includes rock climb, mountain bike.
-Since you’ll be traveling to the countryside, staying in a Thai village is an extra perk.
-Apart from Chang Mai, you can go down a zip line in Pattaya, Koh Phangan, and Bangkok.
+If skydiving is too extreme for you, ziplining is one of the top Thailand things to do for the whole family.
+Thailand’s mountainous regions, including the forests of Chiang Mai, are ideal for single-person ziplining.
+The most popular package is the Flight of the Gibbon, which includes rock climbing and mountain biking.
+Since you’ll travel to the countryside, the experience of staying in a Thai village is an extra perk.
+Apart from Chang Mai, you can also zipline in Pattaya, Koh Phangan, and Bangkok.

 4. Get a Mountain Bike

-For safety reasons, you should stay near the coastline and not head out to the open sea, which is a mistake many sea kayaking beginners make at first.
-Luckily, there are instructors on Phuket, in Krabi and Koh Samui, and other places across the south of the country where sea kayaking is popular, making this activity a perfect addition to any Krabi itinerary.
+Boarding a tourist boat can be stressful and overcrowded, so kayaking is a far better option to take Thailand trips down the coastline.
+For safety reasons, you should stay near the coastline and not head out to the open sea, which is a mistake many sea kayaking beginners make.
+Luckily, there are instructors in Phuket, Krabi, and Koh Samui, making this Thailand tour the perfect addition to any Krabi itinerary.

 6. White Water Rafting in Northern Thailand